thenoccave/website/docs/2021/07/openstack-qemu-guest-tools-after-creation.md

 # Openstack qemu guest agent after instance creation
----
+!!! note
-Note: To get this to work involves a hacky fix to make manual changes to the Openstack database.
+    To get this to work involves a hacky fix to make manual changes to the Openstack database.
 If you know of a way to modify system metadata on Openstack please let me know by raising an issue at [https://github.com/thenoccave/website/issues](https://github.com/thenoccave/website/issues)
----

 When doing some testing on Openstack I realised I had deployed instances without setting the metadata on the image to ensure that the serial device is enabled for the qemu-guest-agent.

 When there is a metadata entry for hw_qemu_guest_agent=yes on the image, when an instance is deployed from it a special serial device is deployed to allow the guest tools to talk to the host.